LiamSnow/igloo-device-tree-testing/README.md

 ## Group
 This is quite a wild result.
- - L3 is hurting us here, because 100 devices is very few
+ - L3 is hurting us here.
+100 devices is very few so the less indirection from L2 wins.
  - V3 is expectedly very slow (pointer chasing & generally not cache friendly)
  - V2 is interesting...
-I would have guessed that iterating over a smaller subset is better, but clearly not
+I would have guessed that iterating over a smaller subset is better, but clearly less indirection and better cache behavior is much more important.

 ![](group.svg)

 ## Device
-You'd think, we are only targeting one device, why would eval time grow with device input size?
+This is quite an interesting result.
+You'd think, we are only targeting one device, why would evaluation time grow with device input size (for the old system)?

-The answer is cache behavior.
-In the old system, entities and devices are huge.
-My best guess here is that the `Vec`'s massive allocation causes cache line pollution or TLB misses.
+My best guess here is that the `Vec`'s massive allocation causes cache line pollution or TLB misses (since entities and devices are both huge).

 ![](device.svg)